moorepants/application-materials/research-statement.rst

 My Future Research Plans
 ========================

-..
-   My future plans: lab, funding, teaching, collaboration, etc. How I will fit into the department. next steps
-      - direct collocation for feedback control id in walking
-      - fast simulations
-      - development and use of balancing and bipedal robots with known controllers lab funding
-      NSF, NIH
-   conferences
-     dynamic walking, american society of biomechanics, isb, isb simulation tech group, scipy, jupytercon, pydata collaboration
-     internal at ucd: xinfan, kong, stravos, hess, hubbard, hull, robinson, joshi, dsi
-     companies: TRI, Ekso Bionics, kindred.ai, guy in sac, med center
-     academics: cleveland state, stanford

 As a professor of prosthetics and assistive robotics I will play an integral role in UC Davis's future neuroengineering vision.
 I plan to lead a laboratory that will provide computational and experimental biomechanics expertise alongside humanoid robot and assistive device design.
-This will complement the existing and upcoming efforts that focus more on the neural pieces of the neuroengineering puzzle.
+This will complement the existing and upcoming efforts that focus on the neural pieces of the neuroengineering puzzle.
 Hiring me will also also revive the MAE department's past notability in biomechanics with a modernized biomechatronics take.
 I also want to help catalyze making the Sacramento region a leader in bio-robotics.
-The combination of UC Davis Engineering, UC Davis Med Center, Sacramento State Engineering, closeness to the Bay Area, and local companies such as Intel and Siemens paired with the burgeoning startup scene and a mechanical engineering hole left by Aerojet-Rocketdyne and the Chancellor's plans for the Aggie Square growth, opportunity and potential is high.
+The combination of UC Davis Engineering, UC Davis Med Center, Sacramento State Engineering, closeness to the Bay Area, and local companies such as Intel and Siemens paired with the burgeoning startup scene and the Chancellor's plans for Sacramento to become a tech center like Atlanta the potential and opportunity is high.

-With over a decade of time in the region, I have a wide network of partners to bring this vision to life that span the UC Davis faculty and centers, UC Davis Med Center, local orthotics companies, Bay Area robotics companies and, etc. along with a national and international collaborators.

-Bay Area companies (Toyota Research Institute, Ekso Bionics, Biorad, Inscitech, Open Robotics)
+With over a decade of time in the region, I have a wide network of partners to bring this vision to life that span the UC Davis faculty and centers, UC Davis Med Center, UC Davis Vet Med Center, local orthotics companies, and Bay Area biomechanic and robotics companies.
+This network also spans beyond the region to the state, national, and international collaborations.
+I plan to expand my collaborations with regional companies and labs (e.g. Toyota Research Institute, Motion Analysis, Ekso Bionics, Inscitech, Open Robotics, Stanford's Neuromuscular Biomechanics Lab) along with my expanded collaborators (e.g.
+Cleveland State's Human Motion and Control Laboratory, Cornell's Biorobotics Lab, TU Delft's Biomechanics Department, and Meijo University's robotics labs).

-We will further develop collaborations through several communities that I am involved in are , such as the Dynamic Walking conference (top walking robot and biomechanics series), both the American and International Societies of Biomechanics (in particular the ISB techinical simulation group), SciPy, PyData, PyCon, ROSCon.
+I will further grow my presence through several communities that I am involved in.
+The lab will target conferences such as the Dynamic Walking and ROSCon along with the American and International Societies of Biomechanics (particularly the ISB Technical Simulation group).
+On the software side, we will continue to present at SciPy, PyData, and PyCon for computational advances.

-I will continue to develop
-relationships with regional compaines, such at Toyota Research Institute, Ekso Bionics, Open Source Robotics and partnet academics Stanford Neruomusclar Biomehcanics lab,

-Cleveland State Human Motion and control, TU Delft Biomechanics.

-Profs.
-Lin, Kong, Robinson, Joshi, Moxon, emeritus Profs.
-Hess, Hubbard, Hull in the MAE department.
+In the MAE department, I am interested in developing and growing collaborations with Zhaodan Kong for high level robot planning and machine learning, Xinfan Lin for estimation needs in human motion, Karen Moxen for neural sensing, Sanjay Joshi for electromyography and control, and Stephen Robinson's human integration.
+I have relationships with emeritus Profs.
+Hess, Hubbard, Hull, Eke, Margolis, and Karnopp dynamics, biomechanics, which will play a role.
+I am a faculty affiate at the new Data Science Initiative and plan leverage that relationship to grow our data based computational work.

+..
+   TODO : Mention other departments.
+Titus, vet med dog guy

 My lab will develop these specific capabilities:

-- ability to collect motion data from humans and robots in mobility related activities
+- ability to collect motion data from humans and robots in mobility related activities both in the lab and in natural environments
-- utilizing the cutting edge learning, estimation, and identification methods to characterize human control in these activities.
+- utilizing the cutting edge learning, estimation, and identification methods to characterize human control
-- build and test robots and devices and
+- build and test controllers in humanoid robots and assistive devices
-- contribute to and develop the next generation of open source software.
+- contribute to and develop the next generation of open source biomechatronic software

-We will pull graduate students from engineering disiplinces (primarily MAE, EE, BME, ECS)

-The group will house and develop computational and experimental biomechanicists and roboticists.

-Our beginning initiatives will be:
+The specific initial projects that build on my prior work will be:

-- applying parameter identification using direct collocation to my perturbed walking data set to discover a gain scheduled
+- applying parameter identification using direct collocation to perturbed walking data to discover a gain scheduled closed loop control
 - development of a desktop balancing robot that simulates perturbed human balancing
-- accelerating lower body neuromuscular forward dynamics simulations through optimized code generation and common sub-expression evaluation across CPU cores
+- accelerating lower body neuromuscular forward dynamics simulations through implicit dynamics and  optimized code generation and common sub-expression evaluation across CPU/GPU cores
 - development of a low-fidelity lower limb exoskeleton for controller testing

-These all build on my prior work described above.
+The results from this work will prime the development of grant proposals to national funders such as NSF's ... and NIH's Big Data, Data Commons, and ?biorobotics?.
+I will pursue funding with private foundations Moore, Sloan for innovative computational work and to specific region companies for biorobotics needs.

 ..
 [SymPyDevelopmentTeam2006]
 ..
 [Meijaard2007]